 - 5.1 Non-Governmental Organisations should stream line in-house periodic cleaning exercises in form of legal audits.
 These could involve legal requirements check lists that are statutory in nature as directed under the AML/CTF legal frameworks.
-In this way, the particular organizations can assess their weaknesses and rectify them to ensure compliance with the directives by the FIA. - 5.2 Conduct trainings and re-fresher awareness sessions with the entire staff of the non-governmental organizations so that all are knowledgeable on the organizational legal requirements and obligations under the AML/CTF legal framework.
+In this way, the particular organizations can assess their weaknesses and rectify them to ensure compliance with the directives by the FIA.
+This would also make them ready to withstand the 'fault finding' approach of law enforcement stakeholders of the laws. - 5.2 Conduct trainings and re-fresher awareness sessions with the entire staff of the non-governmental organizations so that all are knowledgeable on the organizational legal requirements and obligations under the AML/CTF legal framework.
 This kind of knowledge should not only be a reserve of the management of the organizations but rather to all the structures of a particular organization.
 This could further strengthen the NGOs personnel capacity in relation to the workings of the AML/CTF laws and attendant regulations. - 5.3 Establishment of a consistent, well-coordinated competent legal response CSOs team that is bestowed with the requisite resources and knowledge to contend with the unfair application of the AML/CTF and attendant legal framework as a political weapon to stifle the CSOs sector.
 This team could also offer tailor made trainings and awareness raising short modules to the CSOs fraternity and also be tasked with keeping abreast with the evolving legal amendments related to AML/CTF to ready the CSO fraternity response and also protection from unwarranted ambushes. - 5.4 Civil society acting collectively must continue the documentation (if possible annually) and reporting on the negative impact of these laws to further raise awareness about them on the various human rights advocacy levels including the human rights mechanisms within the United Nations and African Union Human Rights Systems.
 More importantly, the CSOs fraternity should work towards strengthening and deepening their engagement with the national counter-terrorism and terrorism financing architecture, including the FIA and NGO Bureau to also further enhance oversight and accountability over these entities.